athalhammer/summaClient/README.md

 - **qSum** This mode lets you annotate elements with the Internationalization Tag Set (ITS) property "its-ta-ident-ref" inside your HTML and summaries will be displayed as soon as you hover over it.

 ## Demo
-A demo can be found at [http://people.aifb.kit.edu/ath/summaClient/]
+An integrated demo can be found at http://people.aifb.kit.edu/ath/summaClient/

 ## Use
 Include the following lines in your HTML: